 Sun Valley was America’s first luxury, purpose-built winter resort.
 It is a seasonal home to the rich and famous who flock to the luxury lodges at the foot of the slopes.
-Along the walls of the Sun Valley Lodge you’ll find photos of Clint Eastwood, Gary Cooper, Ernest Hemingway and a smattering of Kennedies.
-Until recently, Bruce Willis owned a mountain here – Soldier Mountain ski area just west of Hailey.
+Along the walls of the Sun Valley Lodge you’ll find photos of Clint Eastwood, Gary Cooper, Ernest Hemingway and a smattering of Kennedys.
+Bruce Willis used to own a mountain here – Soldier Mountain ski area just west of Hailey.

 Apres-ski: Sun Valley has a rowdy apres scene, but for a more sophisticated evening you take a horse-drawn sleigh ride from Sun Valley Inn to the romantic Trail Creek Cabin for dinner.

 Where to stay: In the Sun Valley Resort’s Dollar Cottage – a sprawling six-bed, six-bath home with a wood-burning fireplace, a marble kitchen and hot tub on the deck overlooking the lake.

 Without doubt the poshest sounding of them all.
 St Moritzzzzz!
 Sounds so majestic and minty.
 It even boasts a “champagne climate” (dry air and sunshine to the rest of us).
 If you’re rich, St. Moritz is the place to flaunt your thick furs and expensive cars.
 We think it’s one of Switzerland’s most exclusive ski resorts without a doubt.

 You’ll also find plenty of high-end boutiques in which to buy yet more stuff.
 Rub shoulders with the creme de la creme at the Cartier Polo Tournament.
 This exclusive ski resort is a favourite of Russian billionaires who fly their jets from Moscow to Samedan, then hop in a limo for the short drive (5km) to St. Moritz.